 Out of the 29 public colleges and universities in Massachusetts, the University of Massachusetts Amherst is one of two that offer medication abortion on campus.
 The only other school is Salem State University.
 By making these resources more readily available, both schools have pioneered the path to expanding medication abortion services to college students.

 Despite this, not many know that all Five College students can access medication abortion on the UMass campus.
-We hope by promoting these services, we not only inform students about accessible medical care, but also dissuade them from Crisis pregnancy centers (CPCs) and anti-abortion centers.
+As a student advisory board member of Advocates for Youth, by promoting these services, we not only inform students about accessible medical care, but also dissuade them from Crisis pregnancy centers (CPCs) and anti-abortion centers.
 These establishments are rampant in western Massachusetts.
 They are not licensed medical providers and stigmatize the overall abortion experience through shaming tactics and by spreading misinformation.
 But, if the University Health Services is vocal about its services and accessibility, we can dismantle these barriers and provide necessary healthcare.

 Students are also able to maintain their privacy under the Protect Access to Confidential Health Care (PATCH) Act by using a caretaker’s insurance.
 Under this act, a student can receive any forms related to their services, such as a summary of payment (SOP), which can be sent to a different address or a private, online link.
 Some insurance plans may be considered underinsured, or under premium, and therefore, do not cover abortions.
 However, these students are eligible for Health Safety Net coverage to expand their insurance coverage for abortion care.
 In addition, the Student Health Benefit Plan (SHBP) and MassHealth fully cover abortions, along with many more Massachusetts insurance companies.
 If you do not have insurance or are unable to use it, UHS will confidentially cover it.